gnanibioinfo/EzMAP/README.md

 4. R and R Studio

 Working with EzMAP
-1. Create one folder in your preffered location and inside that place EzMAP folder.
+1. Download the EzMAP rar file and unpack it and place it in EzMAP folder on your desktop.
-2. Now create Manifest file (link/path to fastq files) and Metadata files (sample descriptions and variables informations).
+2. Now create Manifest file (link/path to fastq files),Metadata files (sample descriptions and variables informations) and raw files (refer to Test_data stucture) and place in a EzMAP_Analysis folder on your desktop.
 3. Open EzMAP folder and double click on EzMAP.Jar file and click start button on EzMAP screen.
-4. Choose the options to work accordingly, Run QIIME2 analysis or Run Downstream Analysis.
+5. Choose the options to work accordingly, Run QIIME2 analysis or Run Downstream Analysis.

 Test Dataset
 The test dataset consists of 16S rRNA sequencing (Illumina MiSeq) reads from 12 samples (6 from endosphere and 6 from Rhizosphere).
 These reads were downloaded from the National Center for Biotechnology Information Short Read Archive (accession no. SRP044745).